fishsciences/artemis_methods/abstract.md

 ## Abstract {-}

-We introduce `artemis`, a new package for the R stastical programming environment designed to analyze qPCR data from environmental DNA studies.
+We introduce `artemis`, a new package for the R statistical programming environment designed to analyze qPCR data from environmental DNA studies.
 The `artemis` package directly addresses several challenges for analyzing eDNA survey data, including the censorship of recorded